DerekSelander/dsdump/docs/index.md

 ## 2.2 Symbol Table Implementation
 ---

-You got the high up, now it's jump into the weeds to see the symbol table data structures in action.
+You got the high up, now let's jump into the weeds to see the symbol table data structures in action.

 The location of the symbol table is given by the **`LC_SYMTAB`** Mach-O load command.
 The symbol table is merely just an array of a C struct called **`nlist_64`** (we're discussing 64-bit executables only here).
 This struct can be found in `<mach-o/nlist.h>` and has the following format: